annisanurdiana/newpumawebtailwind/README.md

 # Presdent University Major Association Website Project
-Prohibited to use and share this source codes without permission with the owner
+Prohibited to use and share this landing page source codes without permission with the owner